Should State and National Parks Provide All-Terrain Wheelchairs?

 Pockets of progress dot the country—parks that have heeded the call for access with tremendous results.

-When they roll out welcome mats in the form of accessibility equipment, they receive gratitude that can’t be quantified.
+When they roll out welcome mats in the form of accessibility equipment like all-terrain wheelchairs, they receive gratitude that can’t be quantified.

 Visitor feedback bursts with stories of firsts; families adventuring together, individuals experiencing self-reliance amid nature’s grandeur—these stories are a testament to what’s possible.